9Mirrors-Lab/PRPs-agentic-eng/Archon-Agent-Kit-PRP-Automated/README.md

 7. **Manually select appropriate CLAUDE.md files**

 ### **Archon-Agent-Kit-PRP-Automated Workflow (Automated + Intelligent):**
-1. Copy `Archon-Agent-Kit-PRP-Automated/` folder to new project location
+1. **Install via npm** or use npx for one-time use
 2. Create `INITIAL.md` with your project specification
-3. Run `/initialize-project INITIAL.md`
+3. Run the CLI command to initialize your project
 4. **Everything else is automated!**
    - Technology stack detection
    - CLAUDE.md file selection and customization